nimbix/jardoc/docs/apps_tutorial.md

 It is possible to obtain an interactive shell directly from the browser.
 This can be useful for applications that requires interactions with users (or have to be manually launched) and that do not require a full GUI desktop.

-We are going to create a very basic and naive python based calculator, as an example.
+We are going to create a very basic and naive python-based calculator, as an example.

 ## 7.1.
 Create image